 - The famous two ingredient approach – Chocolate & Zucchini.
 This method used to be very popular in the early days of food blogging – to tell you the truth I think its a waste of intelligence these days as no one will remember the 1000th likely named blog.

-- The creative approach – Orangette.
-This can turn out really good, but please be really creative.
+- The creative approach – Delicieux.
+This can turn out to be really good if you are really creative.
+And please don’t forget than less is sometimes more.

 - The personal approach – David Lebovitz, chez pim.
 Some people love this, and some people have cool names to fall into the creative section.